rbcuenca/ros2turtlebot3/README.md

 First, find out the IP address of your Turtlebot (using ifconfig wlan0) and access it via SSH: ssh ubuntu@YOUR_IP_ADDRESS

-Inside the terminal, perform the robot bringup:
+In the terminal, perform the robot bringup:
 ```
 ros2 launch turtlebot3_bringup robot.launch.py
 ```